rust-lang/book/src/ch15-06-reference-cycles.md

 print this cycle with `a` pointing to `b` pointing to `a` and so forth until it overflows the stack.

-In this case, right after we create the reference cycle, the program ends.
-The consequences of this cycle aren’t very dire.
+Compared to a real-world program, the consequences creating a reference cycle in this example aren’t very dire: right after we create the reference cycle, the program ends.
 However, if a more complex program allocated lots of memory in a cycle and held onto it for a long time, the program would use more memory than it needed and might overwhelm the system, causing it to run out of available memory.

 Creating reference cycles is not easily done, but it’s not impossible either.
 If you have `RefCell<T>` values that contain `Rc<T>` values or similar nested